Greece Patrons Circle

 ”WHEN THE PRESENT IS HISTORY”, 2021

-The title of the exhibition refers on the one hand to the present’s interrelation with the past, but also to the way history is always present and continues to influence and shape the way we perceive our world now.
-The exhibition braught together major and minor histories, well known or lesser known past events with contemporary issues through the works of 17 international visual
+The title of the exhibition referred on the one hand to the present’s interrelation with the past, but also to the way history is always present and continues to influence and shape the way we perceive our world now.
+The exhibition brought together major and minor histories, well known or lesser known past events with contemporary issues through the works of 17 international visual artists.

 Artists from Turkey, Italy, Greece, Lebanon, Germany, France, Czech Republic, Serbia, Lithuania, Holland, Belgium and the US, creating direct correlations between the works as well as open narratives.
 How to re-interpret and re-tell history?
 How to use and read historical images?
 What is the power of the still and moving documentary image?